 The discounts on those amounts for pledges are computed using a discount rate equal to the risk free treasury rate for a term equal to the length of the pledge plus a risk factor of 0.5%-1.0%.
-Amortization of the discount is included in restricted contribution revenue.
+Amortization of the discount is included in contribution revenue with donor restrictions.

 The Alliance's management periodically reviews the status of these receivables for collectability, which is assessed based on management's knowledge from a relationship with the donor and the age of the receivable.
-As a result of these reviews, management has estimated that the allowance for doubtful accounts was \$0 and \$248,783 as of September 30, 2021 and 2020, respectively.
+As a result of these reviews, management has estimated that the allowance for doubtful accounts was \$0 as of September 30, 2022 and 2021.
 Conditional promises to give are not included as support until the conditions are substantially met.